 We have small class sizes, usually of no more than six.
-Learning Support Practitioners are funded for students needing specific 1:1 support for educational, social and emotional, or behavioural reasons and are trained to support all students across many complex needs.
+Education Learning Support Practitioners are funded for students needing specific 1:1 support, (as stipulated in their EHCP), for educational, social and emotional, or behavioural reasons are trained to support all student's across many complex needs.